“Haven’t I told you something of the life we live here? The sort of horrible death-in-life! The decay, the loneliness, the self-pity?”

 Why, of course, the lie that we’re here to uplift our poor black brothers instead of robbing them.
 I suppose it’s a natural lie enough.
 But it corrupts us, it corrupts us in ways you can’t imagine.
 There’s an everlasting sense of being a sneak and a liar that torments us and drives us to justify ourselves night and day.
 It’s at the bottom of half our beastliness to the natives.
 We Anglo-Indians could be almost bearable if we’d only admit that we’re thieves and go on thieving without any humbug.

-This quote shows that Flory, unlike his fellow Anglo-Indians, acknowledges and feels guilty for the injustices carried out by the British in the name of empire.
+This quote shows that Flory, unlike his fellow Anglo-Indians, acknowledges and feels guilt for the injustices carried out by the British in the name of empire.
 More striking, however, is how he talks about the British presence in Burma as something that corrupts and torments the white officers.
 According to Flory, it is the fact that the actions of the British Empire are covered up by civilizing rhetoric that corrupts the Anglo-Indians, and not necessarily the actions themselves.
-And because they are corrupt, the officers are tormented into an endless justification of their actions.
+Because they are corrupt, the officers are tormented into an endless justification of their actions.
 When read this way, it can then be said that under the guise of the civilizing mission—the white man’s burden—Orwell views the Europeans as slaves to the imperial ideology.

 More of Orwell’s thoughts about imperialism are revealed soon after, when Flory expresses his opinion on the real reason for the British presence in Burma.
 He explains to the doctor that